Mohd-Akbar1/Node.js-Authentication-project/README.md

 + css
 + javascript

  ## Features

 + User can register with name , email and password
 + Password will be Encrypted
 + user can sign in with registered Email and Password
 + User can Change Password for registered Email
 + user will get a Link to reset password on submitted Email
 + User can Login with Google

 ## How to use Local
   + clone the project
   + Run npm init & install Dependencies
-  + Run npm start
+  + Run node start
   + Open the browser on http://localhost:8000/
   + Login Page will display